jdprichards/jdprichards/Programs.md

 # JDPRi Programs
 ### Welcome to my programs page.
-It may seem empty now but I'm getting all my public ones ready for you to see.
+It may seem empty now but I'm getting all my public programs ready for you to view and use.